 About 80% of Miscarriages happen during the first trimester.
 Unfortunately miscarriages happen more often than we think.
-Learn about the the signs and symptoms of a miscarriage.
+I just recently had a miscarriage and it was horrible.
+That’s why I want you to learn about the the signs and symptoms of a miscarriage.
 What are the causes of why some women miscarry and how you can reduce the risk of experiencing one.

-I never experienced a miscarriage personally, but I do have family members and friends who have.
+I never experienced a miscarriage personally, (Update: I experienced a miscarriage in August 2020) So Now, I do know what it’s like to experience one.
+I also have family members and friends who have.
 It’s so hard watching them go through it.
 Not knowing what to say or what not to say other than “I am so sorry”.

 Even though experiencing a miscarriage is very common and part of the conceiving a baby process, it’s still hard and heartbreaking for parents to be.